 Venous peripheral blood (about 10 ml) was collected from all study subjects and preserved with 2 mg/ml EDTA·K2.
 PBMCs were isolated by density-gradient centrifugation (Ficoll-PaqueTM PLUS; GE Healthcare Bio, Chicago, IL, USA).
 Then CD4+ and CD8+ T cells were successively separated by positive selection, using CD4 and CD8 magnetic microbeads according to the manufacturer’s protocol (Miltenyi Biotec, Bergisch Gladbach, Germany).
 Extraction of genomic DNA was performed using the Puregene Blood Core Kit (Qiagen, Valencia, California, USA) as described in the manufacturer’s protocol.

-Differentiation analysis on whole genomic DNA methylation status by HumanMethylation 450K Chip
+Differential analysis of CD4+ and CD8+ T cell methylation status of SSc patients and matched controls

 Genome-wide DNA methylation in CD4+ and CD8+ T cells from SSc patients and controls included in this study was assessed using the Illumina Infinium HumanMethylation450 BeadChip array, which allows for the interrogation of over 485 000 methylation sites within the entire genome.
 This array covers 99% of RefSeq genes, with an average of 17 CpG sites per gene across the promoter region, 5’ untranslated region (5’-UTR), first exon, gene body and 3’-UTR.
 It also covers 96% of CpG islands.
 Non-CpG-methylated sites recently identified in human stem cells are also covered as well as microRNA promoter regions.

-DNA methylation analysis was performed using Rnbeads …

-Validation of differential methylation regions (DMRs) using MethylTarget sequence technique
+DNA methylation analysis was conducted using R software and RnBeads package in Bioconductor.
+In initial preprocessing step, we firstly filtered out the probes whose last 3 bases of its target sequence overlap with SNP; then we removed the cross-reactive probes whose sequence maps to multiple genomic locations.
+Further, we conducted the greedycut procedure and filtered out the probes whose detection p-value >0.01 in any of the samples.
+In addition, probes on sex chromosomes, and probes of non-CpG context as well as probes with many missing values were also filtered out.
+After initial preprocessing, we conducted the background subtraction using the “noob” methods implemented in the methylumi package.
+The methylation beta values were further normalized using the “BMIQ” normalization method.

+Prior to finding of the differentially methylated sites, we conducted the Combat method using sva package to remove batch effect.
+After batch effect correction, we further removed the probes with little variation.
+Probes with IQR <=0.1 were considered as little variation and thus were filtered out.
+We then computed the p-values of the remaining probes with a linear regression model adding the age and gender as two covariates.
+Differentially methylated CpG sites were defined as sites with p-values <0.05.
+Furthermore, the differential methylation region (DMR) analysis was also conducted with RnBeads package and Gene Ontology analysis was also conducted with GOstats package in R using the top 500 DMRs.

+Validation of Methylation data

-CD4+ and CD8+ T cells from another 40 SSc samples were collected, and genomic DNA were converted with bisulfite treatment.
+CD4+ and CD8+ T cells from another 43 SSc samples as well as 41 normal controls were collected, and genomic DNA were converted with bisulfite treatment.
 Then net-PCR was performed to amplify the interested DNA sequence involved in differential methylation regions (DMR).
-Finally, the interested DNA fragments were sequenced by Illumina Miseq.
-Sequencing depth was about 200×.
+Then the designed DNA fragments were sequenced by Illumina Miseq.
+The average sequencing depth of each CpGsite was between 58 and 6267 .
+Here we need to write the specific protocols used by Genesky tech.

-Differentiation analysis on genes expression of whole transcriptome by Q-PCR
+Differentiation expression and methylation analysis in CD4+ and CD8+ T cells